garrickwelsh/onlykey_configuration/README.md

 Add additional keys.
 ```gpg --output private.asc --armor --export-secret-key <email address>```
 ```gpg --output public.asc --armor --export <email address>```

-### Importing a key into Only Key
+## Importing a key into Only Key
 Run onlykey-cli-gpg-add-keys.py [https://github.com/garrickwelsh/onlykey_configuration/blob/master/onlykey-cli-gpg-add-keys.py].
 This has been modified from - [https://raw.githubusercontent.com/trustcrypto/python-onlykey/master/tests/PGPparseprivate.py] This will not find slots and add the keys to them (note this is still more of a proof of concept and only supports RSA and ECC Curve25519).

-# Import manually
+## Import manually

-Run the scripts to manually extract your private key and add them to your only key.
+Run the original scripts to manually extract your private key and add them to your only key.
 __note__: This requires they keygrip patch to libagent.

 Set key to configuration mode (hold button 1 for 10 seconds the key will flash red).